charlesrocabert/puutools/example/README.md

 ```

 <p align="justify">
-At <strong>STEP 2</strong>, we register in the trees every reproduction event, to add new node relationships.
+At <strong>STEP 2</strong>, we register in the trees every reproduction events to add the new node relationships.
-This is done thought the method <code>add_reproduction_event(*parent, *child, time)</code>.
+This is done with the method <code>add_reproduction_event(*parent, *child, time)</code>.
 </p>

 <p align="justify">
-Then at <strong>STEP 3</strong>, we must tell to our trees that the individuals from the previous generation are now dead, with the method <code>inactivate(*individual, copy)</code>.
+At <strong>STEP 3</strong>, we must tell to our trees that individuals from the previous generation are now dead, with the method <code>inactivate(*individual, copy)</code>.
 The parameter <code>copy</code> is a boolean (<code>true/false</code>).
 If true, the tree will keep a copy of the individual, to save it independently from your population algorithm (this is why it is mandatory to implement a copy constructor with <strong>puutools</strong>).
 Remember that calling the method <code>inactivate(*individual, copy)</code> depends on your algorithm.
 Indeed, it can happen that both the parent and its children remain alive at the next generation (<em>e.g.</em> for a bacterial population).
 However <strong>using this function is mandatory</strong>, as tree's structure manipulations can only be done with dead individuals.
 </p>

 <p align="justify">